timothy-king/simple-benchmarking/README.md

 4. Create problem set (pure sql atm sorry)

-5. Create one line text files in config/{logpath,password,user} containing path for logs, mysql password and mysql user.
+5. Create one line text files in config/{logpath,password,user,host,database} containing path for logs, mysql password and mysql user.
+    ('database' can be empty, in which case mysql which use the default database. 'host' should be 'localhost' if using locally)

 6. Compile runlim
     # cd runlim-sigxcpu